 The first step to treating any hangover is correcting your body’s ability to absorb and retain water.
 One of the worst long-term effects of alcohol is its ability to impede the production of a hormone that is responsible for helping your body hold on to water.
 This leads to dehydration and electrolyte loss which is responsible for the headache you suffer from.
 This is where the mighty banana comes into play; bananas are great sources of potassium and sodium, minerals that contain electrolytes.

 Alcohol is actually a toxin, and one of the reasons that you feel so awful after a night of drinking is that your body has not expelled the poison.
 This is in large part due to the fact that alcohol reduces your store of glutathione, an antioxidant responsible for breaking down the toxic by-products left by consuming alcohol.
 Eggs contain large quantities of cysteine, the amino acid that your body needs to produce glutathione.
-Now you know why you probably crave eggs after drinking too much.
+Now you know why you probably crave eggs (egg bhurji served warm from a casserole does sound like a great morning food, doesn’t it?) after drinking too much.

 Pickles are natural bar snacks just about all around the world.
 This is because pickles have sodium in them, which is a source of electrolytes.
 If you’re prone to getting hangovers, then you might want to start snacking on pickles while you eat.
 The salt you eat while drinking will go a long way to reducing your dehydration level.
 The brine in pickles, also helps to boost the efficiency of sodium.